Sri Lanka Women's Education

 The minimum age to participate in this volunteer experience is 18 years; this is an open-aged volunteer programme so you are likely to meet other volunteers of varying ages on this project.

-It is your responsibility to obtain the necessary visas for your time away.
-You will need a tourist visa to enter Sri Lanka.
-Please contact your nearest Sri Lankan Embassy for the most up to date information.
-British passport holders can apply for a 30 day ETA visa online.
+British nationals can get a free visa on arrival for stays of up to 30 days.
 If you intend to stay for longer than 30 days, you will need to make an appointment with the Sri Lankan Embassy in the UK to apply for a 90 day visa.
+You should also ensure that your passport will still be in date for six months after your return.
 All visa information is subject to change and you should consult the nearest High Commission or Embassy for the most up to date information.

 DBS (Disclosure and Barring Service)

 An enhanced DBS check is required for this programme.
 If you do not hold a certificate dated within 12 months of your programme start date, please contact us as we can help you arrange the DBS check for an extra fee.

 On this project you can volunteer from 2 to 4 weeks.

 You will be staying in Galle on the southwest coast of Sri Lanka.
 This town is a wonderful UNESCO World Heritage Site, with plenty of historic areas to explore and beaches to relax on.
 It is also near to other beautiful areas such as Hikkaduwa and Unawatuna which you can explore during your time off.